Abdominal Pain

 2021 United European Gastroenterology Journal A trial‐based economic evaluation of peppermint oil for the treatment of irritable bowel syndrome Weerts ZZRM, Essers BAB, Jonkers DMAE, Willems JIA, Janssen DJPA, Witteman BJM, et al.

-Randomised Controlled Trial Peppermint Peppermint Oil
+Randomised Controlled Trial Irritable Bowel Syndrome Peppermint

 In the research study, a multicenter, randomized, placebo-controlled trial was carried out to evaluate the cost-effectiveness of small-intestinal release peppermint oil - an often used treatment - in patients with Irritable Bowel Syndrome (IBS).
 The cost-effectiveness was analyzed from a societal perspective, using two different approaches: costs per Quality of Life Years (QALY) and costs per successfully treated patient or abdominal pain responder.
 The later was defined according to Food and Drug Administration (FDA) definitions.
 Sensitivity analyses were also conducted to further substantiate the results.
 This comprehensive evaluation involved 126 IBS patients randomly assigned to receive either placebo or peppermint oil.